Textless Speech-to-Speech Translation on Real Data: System

 \section{System}

-We follow the setup in~\citep{lee2021direct} to build a sequence-to-sequence speech-to-unit translation (S2UT) model for S2ST and use HuBERT~\citep{hsu2021hubert} as the self-supervised model for learning discrete representations.
-Below we describe the proposed speech normalization technique, which is applied on the real target speech, and how to build an S2UT system with the normalized units.
+We follow~\citet{lee2021direct} to use HuBERT~\citep{hsu2021hubert} to discretize target speech and build a sequence-to-sequence speech-to-unit translation (S2UT) model.
+We describe the proposed speech normalization method and the S2UT system below.